 Don’t confuse story sharing tools with your platform.
 Your platform is too important for that.

-In a few weeks, we’re going to be opening enrollment for the Story Cartel Course.
-If you’d like to build a better platform, grow your audience, and sell more books.
-You can sign up for more information about the course and get free lessons here.
+In a few weeks, we’re going to be opening enrollment for the Write to Publish course.
+If you’d like to build a better platform, grow your audience, and sell more books, you can learn more about the course here.

 What do you think?
 What is the best thing you’ve done to build your writing platform?